 Written by Anna Gratz Cockerille

 Each Wednesday night at 7:30pm eastern, The Teacher's College Reading and Writing Project hosts a Twitter chat using the hashtag #TCRWP.
-Join @mmhargraveto chat about minilessons in reading tomorrow evening.
+Join @eric_hand_TC & @MisterMinor to chat about amplifying student voice through writing workshop tomorrow evening.

 Not on Twitter?
 Take Heinemann’s free Twitter for Educators course here.

 Anna Gratz Cockerille, Coauthor of Bringing History to Life (Grade 4) in the Units of Study for Teaching Writing Series.

 Anna was a teacher and a literacy coach in New York City and in Sydney, Australia, and later became a Staff Developer and Writer at TCRWP.
 She served as an adjunct instructor in the Literacy Specialist Program at Teachers College, and taught at several TCRWP institutes, including the Content Literacy Institute, where she helped participants bring strong literacy instruction into social studies classrooms.
 Anna also has been a researcher for Lucy Calkins, contributing especially to Pathways to the Common Core: Accelerating Achievement (Heinemann 2012), and Navigating Nonfiction in the Units of Study for Teaching Reading, Grades 3–5 series (Heinemann 2010).
 Most recently, Anna served as an editor for the Units of Study for Teaching Reading, K–5 series.